December 22, 2022

 Every profession has its quirks, and the legal field is no exception.

-Here are six tips for where to begin, ways to approach people, and conduct a job search that will help you find entry level paralegal positions that are right for you.
+Here are five tips for where to begin, approach people, and conduct a job search that will help you find entry level paralegal positions that are right for you.

-1. Start Planning for a Paralegal Job in School
+1. Start Planning for a Paralegal Job While in School

 During your paralegal training, make a point to get to know your school’s placement director.
 A good placement office will have law firm and business directories for your local area, information on job fairs, and recent issues of industry publications that advertise entry level paralegal job openings.
 An excellent placement office will maintain contacts in the legal and business communities and find out about paralegal job opportunities before they are made public.